codewithed/gg-rest-api/README.md

 # go-bank
-a complete json rest api built from a tutorial with @anthonygg
+a complete bank api built with go